I'm Adam Jeske, The Nonprofit CEO Advisor.

 Everything I do serves one purpose: helping nonprofit CEOs make better decisions and carry them in less isolation.

 Executive Advisory is for the moments that define a tenure.
 When a CEO needs independent judgment from someone with collective intelligence from across the sector, they hire me.
-I take on a small number of clients per year and size the engagement to the decision and its ramifications.
+I take on a small number of clients per year and size the engagement to the decision and its importance.

-Peerless: Nonprofit CEOs and the Decisions They Carry Alone is the book I'm writing based on these 230+ conversations.
+Peerless: Nonprofit CEOs and the Decisions They Carry Alone is the book I'm writing based on these 240+ conversations.
 It's the first book on what nonprofit CEOs actually navigate behind closed doors.
 Forthcoming 2028.

 The Bigger Picture